mgagne/zuul/doc/source/zuul.rst

   would largely defeat the parallelization of dependent change testing that is the main feature of Zuul.
 Default: ``false``.

+**mutex (optional, deprecated)**
+  Alias for semaphore.

-**mutex (optional)**
+**semaphore (optional)**
-  This is a string that names a mutex that should be observed by this job.
-Only one build of any job that references the same named mutex will be enqueued at a time.
+  This is a string that names a semaphore that should be observed by this job.
+The semaphore defines how many jobs which reference that semaphore can be enqueued at a time.
 This applies across all pipelines.
+The max value of the semaphore can be optionally specified in the ``semaphores`` section and has a default value of 1.

 **branch (optional)**
   This job should only be run on matching branches.
 This field is